RytTnk/gowalla-spark-demo/README.md

-# gowalla-spark-demo
-Clustering Checkins with Spark
+# Clustering Checkins with Spark